Safeguarding in Middlesex

 Hear from the Club's themselves to see what they do successfully and the importance to getting plans in place for the welfare of the children.

-The FA requires those working in eligible* roles with children and young people to pass a criminal records check.
+The FA requires those working in eligible roles with children and young people to pass a Disclosure and Barring Service check.
 This is in line with legislation and government guidance and is standard practice.
-Find out if you need one, why you need one and how to obtain a CRC by clicking the link below.
-Middlesex FA Football Services Adminstrator, Neill Fowler, handles all CRC applications made to the county.
-Click below to contact him.
+Find out if you need one, why you need one and how to obtain a DBS by clicking the link below.
+Click below to contact us.

 HOW WE HANDLE REPORTED CONCERNS.